 This quaint cafe is set towards the bottom of Montpellier Parade and as well as serving the usual cafe fare it is also fully licensed.
 There is an outdoor seating area as well as indoors and dogs allowed at both.
 The staff were very friendly and couldn’t be happier to see dogs coming in with their patrons.

-Grön is a vegan, vegetarian-friendly cafe bar that gives off a great bench vibe.
+Grön is a vegan, vegetarian-friendly cafe bar that gives off a great brunch vibe.
 They like #KeepingItClean and use fresh, locally sourced ingredients to organic wines from local distributors.
 Their focus is on delivering great food with minimum impact on the environment.

 This London inspired cafe is a favourite for locals looking for a delicious bite to eat.
-Founded by a husband and wide team they have an extensive menu (which we happened to try) they have speciality coffee roasters, traditional, vegan, dairy and gluten-free food offerings, as well as serving organic, natural or biodynamic still and sparkling wines, craft beers and spirits.
+Founded by a husband and wife team they have an extensive menu (which we happened to try) they have speciality coffee roasters, traditional, vegan, dairy and gluten-free food offerings, as well as serving organic, natural or biodynamic still and sparkling wines, craft beers and spirits.
 Their brunch menu runs from 9 am until 3 pm.